Bujuhu/puush-screenshot/README.md

 sudo apt-get update
 sudo apt-get install xclip
 ```
-Depending on your installation you might have to edit the script and change gnome-screenshot and/or notify-send to something else.
+Depending on your installation you might have to edit the script and change scrot to something else.

 You'll also need a Puush Account.